 I am telling you, Tinnitus has got to be one of the worst hearing problems ever!

 Very few things alter your quality of life the way that Tinnitus does.
 At one point, my Tinnitus was so bad that I completely understood why people resort to addictions to numb the suffering of certain ailments.

 Somehow I managed to just “deal with it” for a couple of years before it got so bad that I knew I needed to figure out how to get rid of the problem for good or I would go completely mad.

 Before I get too far into this post, I wanted to tell you the exact kind of Tinnitus that I had before I figured out How To Heal My Tinnitus By Changing My Habits.

 My tinnitus was not a loud constant ringing in my ears, it was Pulsatile, which is a pounding noise with each heartbeat…still a huge pain in the r-ear, hee hee, but a little more manageable than some of the other forms.

-Some days it wasn’t very bad, and other days it was so loud that I literally could not hear the person sitting next to me.
+Some days it wasn’t very bad, and other days the sound was so loud that I literally could not hear the person sitting next to me.

 When it was at its worst I remember thinking “how on earth do people live with this” but of course I was a busy mom, and put off going to the Doctor to see what could be done on my own when I had time.

 Is what I kept asking myself… I am big on doing a little bit of research and doing some trial and error (only on things that are not life threatening) and see if I can’t figure out the cause myself and change my behavior whether it be a shift in diet, applying some common sense, changing products I’m using, or a combination of things.